forestjohnsonpeoplenet/logspout/README.md

 ### filter.labels.exclude

 Our two custom adapters, `http` and `syslogamqp` use a forked version of the `routes` package with new logic allowing blacklist-mode filtering on docker labels.
+We use this to easily silence noisy system containers in our Rancher deployments.

 	$ docker run \
 		--volume=/var/run/docker.sock:/var/run/docker.sock \